o-pylypiv/ShoppingListApp/README.md

-Here is a formatted README file for your Challenge2 project:

 # Shopping List

 Shopping List is a simple iOS app that allows users to create and manage their own shopping lists.